 Cautions to consider when foraging wild grapes in America

-There is a lookalike which wild grapes can sometimes be mistaken for.
-Common moonseed (Menispermum canadense) is particularly toxic, and can be fatal if the fruits or leaves are eaten.
-At first glance the plants, particularly the fruit, may seem similar.
+There is a lookalike that wild grapes can sometimes be mistaken for.
+Common moonseed (Menispermum canadense) is particularly toxic and can be fatal if the fruits or leaves are eaten.
+At first glance, the plants, particularly the fruit, may seem similar.
 They’re both vine plants, with clusters of deep purple berries.
-But with close inspection you should easily be able to tell them apart.
+But with close inspection, you should easily be able to tell them apart.

-For a quick identification, you can cut open one of the berries and check the seeds.
-Look out for the tell tale crescent, or moon shaped, seeds within the moonseed berries.
+For quick identification, you can cut open one of the berries and check the seeds.
+Look out for the tell-tale crescent, or moon-shaped, seeds within the moonseed berries.
 They’re native to the eastern states too, particularly along stream edges or damp woodland areas, so take care when foraging.

 A Tasty Wild Edible